varad-kulkarni172/gtav-leetcode-extension/README.md

 ## Notes
 - **Do not** include Rockstar/GTA protected assets if you intend to publish publicly.
 Use spoofed artwork or original audio.
 - `manifest.json` uses `web_accessible_resources` so injected DOM elements can load the extension's assets.

-## Publishing
-- Zip the folder (exclude `.git/`) and upload to Chrome Web Store Developer Dashboard.
-- Include license/credits for any third-party assets.